-The classic 2-year impact factor including journal self citations (2YIF) of a journal is typically referred to as "the impact factor", is calculated annually, and is defined as "Total citations in a year to papers published in a journal in the previous 2 years / Total papers published in a journal in the previous 2 years".
+The classic 2-year impact factor including journal self citations (2YIF) of a journal is typically referred to as "the impact factor", is calculated annually, and is defined as "Total citations in a year to papers published in a journal in the previous 2 years."
 The choice of 2 years by ISI is arbitrary.
 It is widely held in the academic community, and certainly by the editors and publishers of journals, that a higher 2YIF is better than lower.